 Searching for the best deals in real estate is no simple task.
 It takes weeks to pull together the requisite data and solicit all the realtor feedback needed to prepare the most comprehensive report we can devise to identify where the best real estate opportunities are in Canada.
-Our report looks for these deals across Canada at the city level as well as at neighbourhood level for some of this country’s largest metropolitan areas.
+Our report looks for these deals in 35 Canadian cities and then for six cities—Vancouver, Calgary, Edmonton, Winnipeg, Toronto and Montreal—we drill down even further to suss out the neighbourhoods that offer the best bang for your buck.
 The rankings follow a similar formula, but there are some distinct differences, which we outline below.

 Real estate bubbles are notoriously hard to predict.
 Prognosticators have rung alarms over home prices in Vancouver for years; while growth in most markets has slowed, we have yet to experience a crash.
 Our ranking may not tell you if a housing market crash is imminent, but it will help you determine which of Canada’s largest 35 cities offer the best return on your investment—and perhaps which markets are less likely to fall should the forewarned crash actually arrive.

 To come up with our ranking we assign grades to each city in one of four categories: value, momentum, rental income potential and the local economy.
 Each category consists of several different variables.

 To measure value we turn to the Canada Housing & Mortgage Corp.
 (CMHC), which supplies us with data on the average rental price and the average home price for each of the 35 cities we studied.
 We use these figures to calculate the rent-to-mortgage ratio, which compares the average rent to the average mortgage payment a typical homeowner would have to make in that city.
 This ratio shows us whether rental rates are keeping up with home prices If the ratio is above one it means it would cost more to rent than it own—a positive indicator for anyone looking to own an income property.
 Weighting: 10%